 A. - Students should approach an instructor about adding apps.
 Instructors may then submit an App Request Form for review.
 Once approved, the app will be available for the student(s) accordingly.

 Q. - What if I am having technical issues?

 A. - Do basic troubleshooting yourself first.
 Restart App / Restart iPad / Disconnect and reconnect from internet connection.
 If these steps do not help, ask an instructor.
 They may arrange or send the device to the Technology Office for further troubleshooting or repair.

-Regarding internet content filtering at home - the school does not filter devices when off the school’s network.
+Regarding internet content filtering at home - the school does provide iBoss filtering when off the school’s network.
+This filter is CIPA compliant and is intended to keep students from accessing inappropriate content.
+Keep in mind that no content filter can keep all inapropriate content from potentially being accessed.
 It is the parents’ / guardians' responsibility to secure home networks or phone hotspot networks from unwanted content.
 Parents and students are encouraged to have a discussion on internet expectations and use.
 Family Media Contracts/Agreements may be downloaded from this link.

 Another option for parents is to download the free ‘Classroom’ app and install on a parent-owned Apple iPad or iOS device.
 With this app, you can set up and monitor iPad use - or lock the student device when in bluetooth range.